Auto Loan Refinance: How It Works and When It Makes Sense

 In this guide, we’ll break down how car refinancing works, the benefits of refinancing your car loan, and when to consider a new auto loan.

-How does refinancing your car work?
+How does refinancing a car loan work?

 The auto loan refinancing process is straightforward, once you understand how refinancing works.
 When you refinance your car, you replace your original car loan with new loan terms.
 You use the money from the new loan to pay the remaining balance on your first loan.
 Then, you start making payments on the new loan.